CouLiBaLy-B/CouLiBaLy-B/README.md

 - 👋 Hi, I’m coulibaly bourahima
-- 👀 I’m interested in data science
+- 👀 I’m interested in Machine Learning & AI
-- 🌱 I’m currently learning Maths
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Machine Learning & AI projects
-- 📫 How to reach me

 <!---
 CouLiBaLy-B/CouLiBaLy-B is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.